Current project status

 - Reported: Usually recommendations for law reform but can be advice to government, scoping report or other recommendations

 Work has started on this project.
-We aim to publish a consultation paper by September 2019.
+We aim to publish a consultation paper in early 2020.

 The Home Office has asked the Law Commission to review the confiscation regime in the Proceeds of Crime Act 2002 (“POCA”).